 5 Principles of a Good Virtual Onboarding Session for New Employees

 Your planning should also include the equipment and software you plan on using.
 If hosting a conference call, your software needs to be up-to-date and your camera and microphone need to be working well.
+You need to carefully choose the most convenient zoom plan or conferencing platform.
 As you start the meetings, be ready to assist the new employees with setting up their equipment and explain thoroughly how to use the software.
 Planning this into your sessions helps you create accurate timings and avoids issues later in the session.

 A significant part of your onboarding sessions should focus on training them to use relevant equipment and preparing them for their job role.
 Although new employees may have previous experience with software that you use, it’s useful to recap how to use a voice-over internet phone (VoIP) and point out any application functions your teams use frequently.
 If you’re not sure, start from the basics with new employees rather than leave them guessing.